gptscript-ai/gptscript/docs/docs/03-tools/04-credential-tools.md

 need to be aware of which environment variables the credential tool sets.
 You can find this out by running the `gptscript credential --show-env-vars` command.

+To override multiple credentials, specify the `--credential-override` argument multiple times.

 ### Format

 :::info